SolaJr/CSCE-646-Digital-image/README.md

 ## Project 2 - 	Simple Vector to Raster Conversion and Antializing
 ✅

 Your program(s) should create at least one half-plane, one circle, a shape defined by a function in the form of f(x,y)<0.
 You can choose any color and any shape.
 We also want to see close-up images that demonstrate that the antialising is working.
-Example images are shown below.
+And as a fun little trick; I also made it so if you refresh the page, you can get a brand new color pallet for the Triangles!
+Their is a 1 out of 10000000000000000 chance you will make the red circles blue.
+Try your odds at luck!!

 Give it at try!
 Tool used - WebGL ( Javascript )